alekdavis/PostmanUtilities/README.md

 Most `utils` functions are logically grouped under the inner classes (namespaces).

 ### Conventions
-Parameters which are common in the function group are defined in the group sections.
+Parameters which are common in the function groups are defined in the group sections.
 Similar to the `pm` parameter described below, they are not included in the function definition unless the function specific usage differs from the common usage.

 ### Parameters
 The following parameters are common to all `utils` functions: